a-sit-plus/signum/DEVELOPMENT.md

 Development happens in branch [development](https://github.com/a-sit-plus/kmp-crypto/tree/development).
 The main branch always tracks the latest release.
 Hence, create PRs against `development`.
 Use dedicated `release/x.y.z` branches to prepare releases and create release PRs against `main`, which will then be merged back into `development`.

+**Clone recursively, since we depend on a forked swift-klib plugin which is includes ad a git submodule"

 ## Publishing

 Create a GPG key with `gpg --gen-key`, and export it with `gpg --keyring secring.gpg --export-secret-keys > ~/.gnupg/secring.gpg`.
 Be sure to publish it with `gpg --keyserver keyserver.ubuntu.com --send-keys <your-key-id>`.
 See also the information in the [Gradle docs](https://docs.gradle.org/current/userguide/signing_plugin.html).